 The Goat Springs area is near the area where the T.P.&W. tracks cross Farm Creek just south of what is now Timber Rail in the Steeplechase Estates Subdivision.

-Back in the day, access to the Goat Springs area was gained by walking west on the tracks from town, the shortest access point would be from the sewage treatment plant area at the end of what is now Woodland Trail.
+Back in the day, access to the Goat Springs area was gained by walking west on the tracks from town.
+The shortest access point was from the sewage treatment plant area at the end of what is now Woodland Trail.

 In 1923 the state leased a large tract of land (1200 acres) southwest of Washington, including the Goat Springs area, for five years to serve as a nature preserve to help increase the number of birds and mammals in the area.

-In the early-mid 1900s, Heyl Pony Farm would bring their own horses down from their North Main Street property to graze in this area in the summer months.
+In the early to mid-1900s, Heyl Pony Farm would bring its own horses down from its North Main Street property to graze in this area in the summer months.

-As development crept toward Goat Springs from the north and the south, it was a conscious decision by developer Herman Essig to maintain the area as a potential escape for youth by leaving it in its untampered state.
+As development crept toward Goat Springs from the north and south, developer Herman Essig deliberately decided to leave the area untampered as a potential escape for youth.

-Stories of the fun had at Goat Springs are vague yet show a simple yearning of getting away and having a good time.
-Camping, hunting, swimming, and just time away from parents, which of course could lead to the occasional shenanigans.
+Stories of the fun had at Goat Springs are vague yet show a simple yearning to get away and have a good time.
+Camping, hunting, swimming, and just time away from parents, which, of course, could lead to the occasional shenanigans.